How to Use the Guide

 Recycle:

-> Sephora (many Seattle locations) partners with Pact to recycle beauty or wellness packaging not accepted in regular recycling programs.
+Pact is a nonprofit collective that collects and recycles beauty and wellness packaging not accepted in regular recycling programs.

 You can drop off any beauty or wellness packaging, as long as it’s clean, empty and on the following list: